emiago/diagox/README.md

 bool     "FRONTEND_ENABLE" envDefault:"false"
 string   "SIP_BIND_IP" envDefault:""     // Useful for pods/nodes that have dedicated IP string   "SIP_EXTERNAL_IP" envDefault:"" // Useful for pods/nodes that have dedicated IP
+// SIP_HOSTNAME identifies that message are matching this hostname.
+Used in registrar for example string SIPHostname   `env:"SIP_HOSTNAME" envDefault:""`
 ```

 ## Multi node running